zacanger/niddesa/text/generated-translations/cullaniddesa/21-chinese-google.md

 knowledge, what is desired, cute, desirable, cute, accompanied by desire, and greedy, monks!
 These are called the five desires.
 Bhikkhus People!
 All the happiness and joy that arise from these five desires, monks!
-This is called lust, filthy happiness, ordinary people’s happiness, and non-sacred music.
+This is called lust, filthy happiness, ordinary people's happiness, and non-sacred music.
 I
-said: "It should not be practiced, it should not be practiced, it should not be more Practicing, you should be afraid of this kind of happiness.””
+said: "It should not be practiced, it should not be practiced, it should not be more Practicing, you should be afraid of this kind of happiness.""
 All the desires are indeed honey-like and pleasing.
 "Intention": "Fan Xin...
 (abbreviated) corresponds to that consciousness.
 They make the mind happy, praise, satisfy, and laugh."
 All kinds of desires are indeed honey-like and